 The Lighthouse Project

-This is a closed group for young people 11 to 24 years with Autistic Spectrum Condition (ASC).
-This group is run by Achieving for Children Youth Service.
+This is a closed group for young people 11 to 24 years with Autistic Spectrum Condition and ADHD.
+This group is run by Achieving for Children Youth Service and runs at Heatham House, Twickenham on Thursdays 6:30 to 8:30pm.

 The sessions take place once a week and young people who attend have a set structure for the evening.
-Each session includes a planned educational workshop or activity as well as the freedom to enjoy time with friends and accessing the many facilities available at Ham Youth Centre.
+Each session includes a planned educational workshop or activity as well as the freedom to enjoy time with friends.
 Membership is by referral only - there is no open access.
 Referral can be made by professionals or parents.
-To discuss whether this club might be suitable for a particular young person or to arrange a visit please contact us (details on the link below)
+To discuss whether this club might be suitable for a particular young person or to arrange a visit please contact us.

 The group is open to young people from the Richmond and Kingston boroughs.